• HOME

 Update: Three years have passed since I painted this chair and the finish has not chipped and still looks beautiful.

 Her paint has a long shelf life because it comes in natural paint powder form and is nontoxic.
 And her milk paint colors are AMAZING!
-There are so many different colors to choose from that create that farmhouse vibe.
+There is a variety of colors to choose from that create that farmhouse vibe.
 Make sure to store this powder form paint at room temperature.

 How to paint with milk paint using Miss Mustard Seed paint